MITRECND/WhoDat/README.md

-    query - The query to search ES with size - The number of elements to return (aka page size) page - The page to return, combining this with size you can get the results in chunks unique - Only accepted if ES scripting is enabled (read above)
+    query - The query to search ES with size - The number of elements to return (aka page size) page - The page to return, combining this with size you can get the results in chunks unique - Attempts to return the latest entry per domainName

 **Note on the unique parameter**: If you're using the unique parameter, note that paging of results is disabled, but the size parameter will still be used